0xd4y/Notes/Active Directory/CRTP/README.md

 - even if a sysadmin changes the krbtgt password, a golden ticket will still work as krbtgt remembers the previous password
 - golden ticket attack does not need special local or domain privileges
     - can be run from non-domain joined machine
+- ensure you also specify the `/sids:<ENTERPRISE_DC_GROUP>` parameter to decrease chances of detection by MDI
+    - better to just use diamond ticket which has better chances of bypass

 ## Silver Ticket